xoofx/markdig/src/Markdig.Tests/Specs/PipeTableSpecs.md

 c no d</p>
 ````````````````````````````````

-If a row contains more column than the header row, it will still be added as a column:
+If a row contains more columns than the header row, the extra columns will be ignored:

 ```````````````````````````````` example
 a  | b